 • What causes the water to drip from my AC unit?

 Your AC creates condensation as part of the cooling process.
-When drainage systems become blocked or damaged, this water leaks out instead of draining properly.
+When the condensate drain line, drain pan, or pump becomes blocked, damaged, or incorrectly installed, this water can leak out instead of draining away safely.

 • How can I tell if my AC condensate drain is clogged?

-Water pooling around your indoor unit or dripping from the ceiling below an attic unit often indicates a clogged drain.
-If your AC has a safety float switch, you might also notice it shutting off unexpectedly.
+Water pooling around your indoor unit, damp marks below a ceiling cassette, or gurgling noises from the unit can all indicate a partially or fully blocked drain.
+If your AC has a safety float switch, you might also notice it shutting off unexpectedly, even though the thermostat is calling for cooling.

 • Should I run my AC if it’s leaking water?

-No, you should turn off your AC if it’s leaking water.
-Continued operation can cause electrical hazards and water damage to your property.
+No. You should turn off your AC and isolate the power if it is leaking water.
+Continuing to run the system can cause electrical hazards, damage to internal components, and further damage to your property.

 • How often should I clean my AC drain line?